dbeley/youtube-archiver/README.md

 Some systemd service files are provided to automatically run the scripts.
 They are provided in the systemd-service folder.

-The service files are the one running the script.
-The timer files allows the service to be run at a specific time.
+The service file is the one running the script.
+The timer file allows the service to be run at a specific time.

 The service files assumes the repository is located at `~/Documents/youtube-archiver`.
 You can change it by modifying the `WorkingDirectory` in the service files.